meteozond/meteozond/README.md

 ### Hi there 👋

 Hello!
-I've got over 22 years of IT experience, including 12 years of Python/Django backend,  3 years of React/Vue front-end and over 2 years of DevOps.
+I've got wide IT experience, including 12 years of Python/Django backend,  3 years of React/Vue front-end and over 2 years of DevOps.
 I'm result-oriented person so always do my best at problems solving.
 Thats why I'm studying  related technologies to be self-sufficient